You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 - Automa (multiplayer): In multi-player games, don’t use Automa for Game 1.
 Read the next spoiler section after Game 1.

 - Automa (solo): Adjust the strength of the Automa to 1 during Game 1 of Charterstone.
+There is a great Automa tutorial here.
 Read the next spoiler section after Game 1.

 - Adding players: You may add players at any time during the campaign.
 At minimum, to allow them to be competitive, give them an equitable amount of capacity and glory on their charter chests based on what you think is fair for the current state of the game.
 We also recommend that you consider fair and fun play in giving that player some cards, coins, resources, etc (again, based on the current state of the game).